 Humans tell stories of empire, power, and destiny.
 We frame our ambitions as a search for love, security, or the service of God and nation.
-Yet beneath these lofty ideals lies a more ruthless transaction: we are biological traders, relentlessly hustling for our next payout of dopamine, serotonin, oxytocin, and endorphins.
+Yet beneath these lofty ideals lies a more practical transaction: we are biological traders, relentlessly negotiating for our next payout of dopamine, serotonin, oxytocin, and endorphins.

 In this internal economy, happiness is not a destination but a moving target.
 Every fear, desire, and motivation is underpinned by the precarious state of our chemical stability.
 We are hardwired to chase the next hit or suffer the withdrawal of the molecules we depend on.
 The body is a taskmaster without mercy; every thought and action is an attempt to maximize the release of these four molecules in both timing and intensity.

 Money possesses a unique trait that neurochemicals lack: it can be stored.
-When your body releases a surge of dopamine or endorphins, whether from eating a piece of cake or achieving a milestone, you must consume the experience immediately.
+When your body releases a surge of dopamine or endorphins, whether from eating a piece of cake or reaching a personal goal, you must consume the experience immediately.
 You cannot save half a dopamine rush for a rainy day.
 There is no biological savings account; the chemicals are metabolized and exhausted upon release.

 We pursue wealth because it serves as a proxy for this influence.
 Unlike neurochemistry, money can be saved, stored, and multiplied.
 We believe we can literally buy happiness for tomorrow, that saving money is a way of “banking” future joy.
 But the power of money is secondhand.
 Wealth is merely a promissory note for neurochemical pleasure.
 We want the house with the view because the sight quiets our ancient fear circuits, letting serotonin settle like a steady tide.
 We crave status because to be respected is to bathe in oxytocin; to be envied is to feel the pulse of dopamine.
 Strip away the social theater, and we are simply animals trading effort for a hit of endogenous bliss.

-Yet, this economy contains a brutal asymmetry: money can be saved, but neurochemistry is strictly perishable.
+Yet, this economy contains a brutal asymmetry: money can be saved, but neurochemistry is immediately perishable.

-When the brain releases a surge of pleasure, you must consume it immediately.
-There is no biological savings account.
+When the brain releases a surge of pleasure, you must consume it without waste.
+There is no biological Certificate of Deposit.
 You cannot bank the rush of a kiss or a career milestone to withdraw it six months later when the world feels gray.
 We hoard dollars in the faith that they will buy us pleasure later, only to discover that the sensations they purchase evaporate the moment they arrive.

-You cannot store biochemical relief the way you store wealth, fat, or energy.
-The beauty of the neurochemical high is inextricably tied to its fleeting nature.
+You cannot store biochemical sensations the way you store energy, fat, or money.
+The beauty of the neurochemical high is inextricably tied to its fleeting euphoric nature.

-This market is also plagued by inflation.
-Over time, the “purchasing power” of our effort plummets.
-In childhood, the exchange rate is lavish; a game of tag or a gold star yields massive dividends.
+This market is also plagued by a kind of sensory inflation.
+Over time, the “purchasing power” of our time and effort plummets.
+In childhood, the exchange rate is generous; a game of tag or a gold star yields massive emotional dividends.
 But as the body matures, the system recalibrates, raising the threshold for what constitutes a reward.
-By middle age, the math feels rigged.
-The promotion that once promised weeks of buoyant dopamine now yields a single good evening.
+By middle age, the system feels rigged.
+The promotion that once promised weeks of buoyant dopamine now yields a single evening.
 What once cost a brisk walk now demands a half-marathon.
-We put in the same emotional labor only to receive a smaller dose of the drug.
+We put in the same emotional labor only to receive a smaller dose of the dopamine high.
 This is the quiet disillusionment of maturity, the realization that the internal wage for our labor has been permanently slashed.
+And it’s infuriating.

-Herein lies the tragedy of human aging: over time, the body undergoes neurochemical inflation.
+Herein lies the tragedy of human aging: over time, the body undergoes neurochemical hyper-inflation.
 The “Purchasing Power Parity” (PPP) of your effort plummets.

 Eventually, many reach a point of existential exhaustion.
 The supply-and-demand curve inverses.
-When the amount of work required to trigger a sense of accomplishment or joy outweighs the payout, you feel cheated.
-You feel as though you are working a grueling job for a subsistence wage.
-This is the root of middle-aged apathy: the biological salary is simply no longer worth the emotional labor.
+When the amount of work required to trigger a sense of accomplishment or joy outweighs the payout, you feel confused and cheated.
+It’s like working a grueling job for a subsistence wage.
+This may be the root of middle-aged apathy: the biological salary is simply no longer worth the emotional and physical input costs.
 You want to give up, existing just enough to survive, because the marginal return on extra effort is negligible.

-Memory offers the only imperfect loophole.
-Recalling a happy memory tricks the brain into releasing a fractional dividend of the original chemicals, a diluted echo, like eating yesterday’s pizza.
+Memory offers an imperfect loophole.
+Recalling a happy memory unlocks the brain into releasing a fractional dividend of the original chemicals, a diluted echo, like eating yesterday’s pizza.
 Conversely, dwelling on past humiliation is a catastrophic emotional experience.
 Replaying trauma forces the body to pay high interest on a bad loan long after the debt was settled.

-When memory fails, we look for ways to cheat.
+When memory isn’t enough, we look for ways to hack the system.
 Faced with this internal inflation, it is no surprise that humans look for shortcuts.
 Evolution wired us to receive a chemical payout for actions that promote survival: eating sugar, securing safe shelter, and procreating.

-Wisdom begins when we stop arguing with the cashier and start our journey of understanding the system.
-We accept that the currency of feeling good inflates, and the body will never pay us what it did at age ten or twenty.
+Wisdom begins when we stop arguing with the cashier and start the journey of understanding the machinery.
+We accept that the currency of ‘feeling good’ inflates, and the body will never pay us what it did at age ten or twenty.

-When you recognize that this relentless yearning is just a biological control mechanism designed to keep you “moving”, the illusion loses its power.
-You stop chasing the high.
-You realize that the rush you are seeking is an illusion, temporary, heavily taxed, and ultimately arbitrary.
+When you recognize that this relentless yearning is just a biological control mechanism designed to keep you “being”, the illusion starts losing power.
+You second guess chasing the high.
+You realize that the rush you are seeking is a mirage, temporary, heavily taxed, and ultimately controlled.

 Wisdom is the acceptance of this internal economy.
-By relinquishing the desperate need to “get paid” by your own brain, you cease being a slave to this neurochemistry.
-You allow joy to arrive naturally when it does, and when the body inevitably withholds it, you meet that silence not with despair, but with a quiet, stoic indifference.
+By relinquishing the desperate need to “get paid” by your own brain, you cease being a slave to this neurochemical economy.
+You allow joy to arrive naturally when it does, and when the body inevitably withholds it, you meet that silence not with despair, but with a quiet, stoic acceptance.

-By letting go we cease being slaves to our neurochemistry.
-We still create and act, but we stop confusing the body’s transient salary with the meaning of life itself.
-In the end, the most mature relationship with the mind is a quiet truce: choosing the steady rhythm of meaningful action and the slow-burning joy of seeking understanding over the frantic pursuit of physical thrills.
+By letting go, we cease being slaves to our neurochemistry.
+We continue to live, create and be, but we stop confusing the body’s transient payment system with the meaning of life itself.
+In the end, the most mature relationship with the mind is a quiet truce: choosing the steady rhythm of meaningful action and the slow-burning joy of seeking understanding over the frantic pursuit of superficial thrills.
 Understanding the mechanics brings a conscious self-aware level of peace.

 By: Milan Ji